fish-shell/fish-shell/doc_src/cmds/block.rst

 Event blocks should not be confused with code blocks, which are created with ``begin``, ``if``, ``while`` or ``for``

-The following parameters are available:
+The following options are available:

 **-l** or **--local**
-    Release the block automatically at the end of the current innermost code block scope
+    Release the block automatically at the end of the current innermost code block scope.

 **-g** or **--global**
-    Never automatically release the lock
+    Never automatically release the lock.

 **-e** or **--erase**
-    Release global block
+    Release global block.

 Example
 -------